Chad Muma

-Chad Muma (born August 18, 1999) is an American football linebacker for the Jacksonville Jaguars of the National Football League (NFL).
-He played college football at Wyoming and was drafted by the Jacksonville Jaguars in the third round of the 2022 NFL Draft.
+Chad Tyler Muma (born August 18, 1999) is an American professional football linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Wyoming Cowboys and was selected by the Jacksonville Jaguars in the third round of the 2022 NFL draft.

-Early life and high school
+Early life

 Muma grew up in Lone Tree, Colorado.
-He was diagnosed with Type 1 diabetes while in the seventh grade.
+He was diagnosed with Type 1 diabetes while in the seventh grade after losing 30 pounds.
+He also won homecoming king, Mr. Titan, in 2017.
 Muma attended Legend High School, where he initially played defensive back.
-He was named second-team Class 5A All-State as senior after finishing the season with 77 tackles and 8 tackles for loss despite missing half of Legend's games due to a torn patella.
-Muma committed to play college football at Wyoming, where his father had played, over offers from Colorado State, Hawaii and Nevada.
+He wore #19 out of respect for his father due to him also playing football.
+During his junior year, he broke his clavicle bone while playing 7-on-7, after surgery he excelled and played the entire year.
+He was named second-team Class 5A All-State as senior after finishing the season with 77 tackles and 8 tackles for loss despite missing half of Legend's games due to a seventy-percent torn patella.
+Muma committed to play college football at Wyoming, where his father and maternal grandfather had played, over offers from Colorado State, Hawaii and Nevada.
+Chad Muma also played Basketball his junior year.
+During the 2016–2017 season, he averaged 0.9 points per game, 1.0 rebounds per game, and 0.1 assists per game.
+Legend went on to be ranked 20th and made the 2017 CHSAA Boys Basketball State Championship Tournament.
+The team made it to the Sweet 16 before losing to Mountain Vista.
+Chad Muma continued with athletic by participating in Track and Field from 2015 to 2017.
+He performed in a multitude of events: 100 meter, 200 meter, 400 meter and Long Jump.
+His fastest time for all events came during his sophomore season where he ran 11.55, 23.32, and 54.18 respectfully.
+His farthest jump in Long Jump also came from his sophomore season when he jumped 20' 2.00".

 College career

 Muma played in all 12 of Wyoming's games as a freshman, mostly on special teams.
 He began to see significant playing time on defense during his sophomore season and finished the year with 51 total tackles.
 As a junior, Muma led the Cowboys with 71 tackles, eight tackles for loss, and three sacks and was named first-team All-Mountain West Conference.
-For his senior season, he doubled his tackle output to 142, again had 8 tackles for loss, had 1.5 sacks, added 3 interceptions for 45 return yards, and a fumble recovery as well, enroute to another All-Mountain West season.
+For his senior season, he doubled his tackle output to 142, again had 8 tackles for loss, had 1.5 sacks, added 3 interceptions for 45 return yards, and a fumble recovery as well, en route to another All-Mountain West season.
 Muma was invited to play in the 2022 Senior Bowl and was named a finalist for the Butkus Award.